 DOES OREGON PROMISE PAY FOR SUMMER CLASSES?

 No, Oregon Promise funds are not available during summer quarter.
 The Oregon Promise Grant is available to students during fall, winter, and spring quarters.
 Students may take summer classes if they choose.
 Even though Oregon Promise does not pay for summer courses, any credits that a student takes in the summer will count toward the 90 credit limit.
+Watch this video for more information on all the types of college credits that count toward the 90 credit limit.

 WHICH COURSES OR PROGRAMS ARE ELIGIBLE FOR OREGON PROMISE?